FakeNameSE/iFeel/README.md

 ## Deployment

 To run this app on a live system:

+ 1. Create a Firebase account and project with authentication through email and database enabled.
+ 2. Add the api key information to the relevant section at the beginning of Main.js.
-1. Run `npm start` in your terminal.
+ 3. Run `npm start` in your terminal.
-2. Scan the QR code that pops up on your screen using your phone.
+ 3. Scan the QR code that pops up on your screen using your phone.
-3. Allow some time for the app to build and compile.
+ 4. Allow some time for the app to build and compile.
+ 5. Get your mind blown by this apps awesomeness!

 Congrats!
 You can now use the iFeel app!

 ## Built With

-React-Native: Used to create and build the app.
+  * React-Native: Used to create and build the app.

-Node & Expo: Used to run app locally on iOS and/or Android.
+  * Node & Expo: Used to run app locally on iOS and/or Android.

-Firebase: Used for authentication.
+  * Firebase: Used for authentication and other backend stuff.

 ## Contributing

-Please see list of [contributors](https://github.com/CS196Illinois/iFeel/graphs/contributors) who participated in this project.
+Please see list of [contributors](https://github.com/CS196Illinois/iFeel/graphs/contributors) for participants of this project.

+We would love to add your name to the list!